jazzcodes/jazzcodes.github.io/_posts/2023-02-22-FEM-task-3-chatApp.md

 # Moving On - ChatApp Task

 The previous task was a bit tedious and complex.
 So my mentor suggested to complete a couple of simpler tasks to get a better understanding of the concepts.
+I also watched a detailed tutorial on creating layouts using grids.
 The next task I chose was the [ChatApp design](https://www.frontendmentor.io/challenges/chat-app-css-illustration-O5auMkFqY).

 I made the following components: